joshhehir/Traffic-Flow-Prediction/README.md

 ## Getting Started

-These instructions will explain the process of getting the system up and running on your local machine.
+These instructions will explain the process of getting the system working on your local machine.

 ### Prerequisites